vinitkumar/gh-action-dashboard/README.md

 ## Features

-- View GitHub Actions workflow runs for repositories in the django-cms organization
+- View GitHub Actions workflow runs for ALL repositories in the django-cms organization
+- Search and filter repositories by name
+- Paginated view for easy navigation through many repositories
 - Real-time status updates with auto-refresh
 - Secure authentication using GitHub personal access tokens (stored in environment variables)
 - Responsive design for desktop and mobile